-- No!
-There's no "one size fits all" - If you have access to lots of land and tractor availability, then go for it! - But, I think the Market Gardening model fits very nicely with the SOP model: - Families working together (not a need for lots of outside help) - Agricultural Evangelism, etc.
+No!
+There's no "one size fits all" If you have access to lots of land and tractor availability, then go for it!
+But, I think the Market Gardening model fits very nicely with the SOP model

+Families working together (not a need for lots of outside help)

+Agricultural Evangelism

+Great way to build relationships